 'I think land and machinery, the entire means and processes of the production and exchange of wealth, including stock, should be held in common by those who need them and worked cooperatively for the benefit of all.
-That is the socialistic idea of industry.
-(I.11;112)
+That is the socialist idea of industry.'
+(112)